kmucavele/python-animal-oop/README.md

 It was created to explore and show some object-oriented programming strategies in Python, while coming from a Java background.
 Especially, how encapsulation, abstraction, inheritance and polymorphism can be implemented in Python.

+The project was made in the second year of my apprenticeship and servers for demonstrative purposes.
+It is based on a Java Assignment.

 Interesting Concepts used in this project:
 * Multiple inheritance, which is non-existing in most programming languages: